Justice Department report finds 'critical failures' in response to Uvalde attack

 A U.S. Justice Department report released Thursday on the 2022 school shooting in Uvalde, Texas, found "critical failures" by law enforcement before, during, and after the attack that killed 19 children and two teachers.

-The critical incident review comes more than a year and a half after the gunman opened fire at Robb Elementary school in Uvalde.
-The law enforcement response to the shooting has come under fierce criticism since the day of the shooting, when police waited more than 70 minutes in the school hallways before confronting and killing the lone gunman.
+The critical incident review provides the most thorough accounting yet of the events of May 24, 2022, when the gunman opened fire at Robb Elementary School in Uvalde.
+The law enforcement response to the shooting has come under fierce criticism since the day of the shooting, when police waited more than 70 minutes in the school hallways before confronting and killing the gunman.

 "The victims and survivors of the mass shooting at Robb Elementary School deserved better," Attorney General Merrick Garland said in a statement accompanying the report.
 The law enforcement response at Robb Elementary on May 24, 2022 — and the response by officials in the hours and days after — was a failure."